ipunkt/docker-unison/README.md

 Set UNISONLOCALHOSTNAME if you want to use the meta data volume with more than one container.
 Otherwise it will default to `unisoncontainer`

+## Strange segfaults
+The statically linked unison 2.40.61 executable uses vsyscalls which fail on recent linux kernels.
+See https://einsteinathome.org/de/content/vsyscall-now-disabled-latest-linux-distros how this can be fixed.
+However I do not recommend doing this.